Xeb-BB/Active-Directory-Home-Lab/Windows Server Installation & Configuration/README.md

-# Windows Server Installation & Configuration Lab
+# Lab Module: Windows Server Installation & Configuration Lab

 ##  Introduction
 This repository serves as a comprehensive, hands-on documentation guide for deploying and configuring a core corporate network infrastructure from scratch.
 Building an enterprise environment requires a systematic approach to system hardening, identity management, and network resource allocation.